SQL BI Boot Camp - Day 1: Afternoon Session

 - Financial reporting

-Building a cube provides more functionality to users, enables high performance queries, abstracts multiple sources and encapsulates business rules.
+Building a cube provides users with more functionality, enables high-performance queries, abstracts multiple data sources, and encapsulates business rules.

-Now that the introduction is done it was on to the labs.
-The first lab was to build a cube!
-There seem to be WAY too many steps involved in doing this (maybe I am just a lazy developer) but it quickly became an exercise on following a manual and not really any understanding of what and why each step was being done.
-One of the comments I over heard was that it was a lot of work to build a pivot table, because that’s all we ended up with.
-I think that actually highlighted the lack of information about why we did things :S
+Now that the introduction was done, we moved on to the labs.
+The first lab required building a cube—which seemed to have way too many steps (maybe I’m just a lazy developer).
+It quickly turned into an exercise in following a manual rather than understanding why each step was necessary.
+One comment I overheard was that it felt like a lot of work just to build a pivot table, since that’s all we ended up with.
+I think that highlighted the lack of context around the process :/

 Using the data browser in the cube we built.

-We then fired up Visual Basic :shock: to build an installer for for the cube so it could be installed on multiple servers easily.
-This was very interesting, mostly because I spent a lot of time in the past with MSI and never really got to grips with the advanced features (like embedding VB code).
+Then we fired up Visual Basic :shock: to build an installer for the cube so it could be deployed across multiple servers easily.
+This was interesting—mostly because I’ve spent a lot of time with MSI in the past but never really mastered the advanced features (like embedding VB code).

 My VB code!
-Actually it’s copy and paste from the snippets file.
+(Actually, it’s copy-pasted from the snippets file.)

 Deploying my cube using the installer.